 AJ YOUNG, Director of Photography

-MATTHEW BARTON, Editor
+MATTHEW BARTON, Assistant Editor

 Matt discovered his love for editing in high school when he took a class called Communications for the 21st Century, from that point on he knew he wanted to pursue editing as a career.
 After graduating from Film School in 2011, he started his career working on a national airing documentary series chronicling the sport of 3 Gun.
 Since then he has had the opportunity to work with a number of award winning editors and producers.
 Matt is fascinated with the art of editing, and loves to bring a director’s vision to life through collaboration and creative storytelling.

-EVFA CERISES, Producer of Media and Development
+EVFA CERISES, Media and Development

 Evfa got her start in film and TV when she was three, on The Art Linkletter Show, “Kids Say The Darnedest Things.”
 Later she studied make up and special effects in LA, and worked on various television and indie films, and also did print work for photographers.
 She has Produced and been a First AD on over 30 short films.
 She is currently the Producer of Media and Development for Light Dancing Productions.